 The Citadel Real Estate Foundation is a supporting organization of TCF.
-During the year ended June 30, 2022, The Citadel incurred approximately \$66,074 related to construction of the Bastin Hall School of Business on The Citadel's campus.
-As of June 30, 2022, The Citadel is holding net 2021 and 2022 unexpended agency fund capital contributions from TCREF in the amount of \$0.
-These funds are restricted for construction costs for the future Bastin Hall School of Business on The Citadel's campus and are included in funds held for others. \$750,127 remained outstanding between TCREF and The Citadel at June 30, 2022.
+During the year ended June 30, 2021, The Citadel received approximately \$6,980,114 of agency fund capital contributions from TCREF related to construction of the Bastin Hall School of Business on The Citadel's campus, with approximately \$6,746,052 in construction costs being incurred.
+As of June 30, 2021, The Citadel is holding net 2020 and 2021 unexpended agency fund capital contributions from TCREF in the amount of \$45,836.
+These funds are restricted for construction costs for the future Bastin Hall School of Business on The Citadel's campus and are included in funds held for others. \$684,053 remained outstanding between TCREF and The Citadel at June 30, 2021.